 6) Fashion week turns into entertainment

-According to Rod Manley, chief marketing officer at Burberry.
-There was a stigma in the fashion industry that digital brands were not considered a luxury.
+According to Rod Manley, chief marketing officer at Burberry, there was a stigma in the fashion industry that digital brands were not considered a luxury.
 However, digital marketing now offers a meaningful way for brands to connect with audiences and express creativity.
-Currently, fashion marketers believe that rather than focusing on selling to an industry audience.
-They need to find ways to provide an interactive brand experience For example, Burberry became the first luxury fashion brand to partner with Twitch, the world’s leading live streaming platform for gamers, enabling viewers to watch and interact in chat rooms about their Spring/Summer 2021 show.
+Currently, fashion marketers believe that rather than focusing on selling to an industry audience, they need to find ways to provide an interactive brand experience.
+For example, Burberry became the first luxury fashion brand to partner with Twitch, the world’s leading live streaming platform for gamers.
+This partnership enabled viewers to watch and interact in chat rooms about their Spring/Summer 2021 show.
 Other luxury brands followed suit, with Prada hosting a virtual show that encouraged audience participation with co-creative directors Miuccia Prada and Raf Simons.
 Additionally, Gucci created a virtual fashion film festival that premiered its new collection and its seasonless events.

-While show streaming is nothing new, many brands have stated that, by collaborating with platforms like Twitch.
-They can offer consumers an interactive experience.
-These brand experience make a more memorable impression than any paid advertisement you could put out.
+Show streaming is nothing new.
+Even so, many brands have only recently stated that, by collaborating with platforms like Twitch, they can offer consumers an interactive experience.
+These brand experiences make a more memorable impression than any paid advertisement you could put out.

 7) The promise of gaming